shhong/csprc/README.md

 ## CSPRC: Efficient Estimator of Phase Response Curve via Compressive Sensing
 CSPRC is a MATLAB toolbox for estimating the infinitesimal phase response curve (PRC) by using Compressive Sensing (CS) algorithms.
-For more information about the methodology, please check out our paper in Reference.
+For more information about the methodology, please check out our paper in **Reference**.
 This software is licensed under GPL 3.0 License.

 ### Dependencies